wragge/closed-glams-covid19/index.md

 * 16 March 2020 – Museum is open, but public programming and tours have been suspended for at least two weeks.

+### Port Arthur Historic Site

+* 17 March 2020 - Site is open but providing updates to visitors and have advised that they are not currently taking cash payments.
+[More info...](https://portarthur.org.au/novel-coronavirus-covid-19/)

 ### Queensland Art Gallery

 * 17 March 2020 - Museum is open, but all public programs, events and tours have been cancelled until further notice.
 [More info...](https://www.qagoma.qld.gov.au/visit/plan-your-visit)